nchan0154/nicchan.me/src/blog/when-security-and-accessibility-clash.md

 ### Physical security keys

 Though physical security keys are the least popular method for 2FA, they can be very beneficial for accessibility.
-Instead of requiring users to memorize or input arbitrary strings, many of them work by allowing the user to push a button on the key itself.
+Instead of requiring users to memorize or input arbitrary strings, physical security keys work by allowing the user to push a button on the key itself.
 The [National Federation of the Blind has written a generally positive review](https://nfb.org/blog/physical-keys-your-digital-life-review-yubico-and-google-security-keys) of the technology, but it does note that there are some existing accessibility issues that may range from “somewhat annoying to showstopping”.

 With these devices, accessibility depends on a third-party, whose applications are not under your control.
 While these apps may generally be accessible, it is not unheard of for regressions to occur, even in applications by major companies.